laravite/manifest/README.md

 ## Manifest validation

 **Manifest** can optionally validate the Vite manifest against its JSON schema to ensure that it is valid.
-To enable validation, installed the suggested `opis/json-schema` package and pass `true` to the `parse` method.
+To enable validation, install the suggested `opis/json-schema` package and pass `true` to the `validate` parameter.

 ```php
 $manifest = Manifest::parse($json, validate: true);